LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 identify dynamic predicates in the results as their clauses often have a initial count equal to zero.

-The list of indexes of the covered predicate clauses can be long.
+The list of indexes of the covered predicate clauses can be quite long.
 Some backend Prolog compilers provide a flag or a predicate to control the depth of printed terms that can be useful:

 * CxProlog: `write_depth/2` predicate
 * ECLiPSe: `print_depth` flag